A Guide to the 10 Crus of Beaujolais

 What is Cru Beaujolais?

-In spite of this growing interest, we noticed that there isn’t much information out there for consumers about the 10 Crus Beaujolais – there’s certainly no obvious book to read – so we thought we’d post a series of articles to help you out.
+In spite of this growing interest, there isn’t much information out there for consumers about the 10 Crus Beaujolais – there’s certainly no obvious book to read – so we hope this series of articles can help you out.

 This is your one stop guide to the 10 Crus of Beaujolais.

-Régnié, Brouilly, and Côte de Brouilly) has its own personality, its own charms.
+The 10 Crus, from north to south are St-Amour, Juliénas, Chénas, Moulin-à-Vent, Fleurie, Chiroubles, Morgon, Régnié, Brouilly, and Côte de Brouilly.
+Each one has its own personality, its own charms.
 And one of the greatest pleasures in wine is working your way through the region, exploring each of them in turn.

 But, the chief advantage of Morgon is that it is blessed with an extraordinarily range of excellent producers.
 This includes all four of the “Gang of Four,” protégés of natural wine pioneer Jules Chauvet: Jean-Paul Thevenet, Marcel Lapierre, Jean Foillard, and Guy Breton.
 All of these producers are excellent, and you should stock up whenever you see them available.

 Another legendary producer is Chamonard.
 He too follows natural methods, but out of tradition, rather than the mentoring of Chauvet.
-If he had been imported by Kermit Lynch--who is credited with coming up with the term "Gang of Four," he probably would have been the fifth of a Gang of Five.
+If he had been imported by Kermit Lynch -- who is credited with coming up with the term "Gang of Four” -- it probably would have ended up a Gang of Five.

-Still others make wonderful Morgon: Daniel Bouland, Louis Claude Desvignes, Georges Descombes, Cret de Ruyere, and Julien Sunier.
+Still others make wonderful Morgon: Daniel Bouland, Louis Claude Desvignes, Georges Descombes, Mee Godard and Julien Sunier.

 Outside of Morgon, Fleurie appears to have the greatest concentration of good producers throughout the 10 Crus of Beaujolais.
 And with particularly fine terroir, Fleurie is another great source of Cru Beaujolais.
 “Fleur,” of course, means “flower” in French, and indeed the wines of Fleurie are characterized by a distinct floral note – think violets.

 We would be remiss not to mention a current staff-favorite: Anne Sophie-Dubois, she's relatively new to the scene, but is making masterful wine.
-Give her a chance and I'm confident she'll impress you.
 Seek that one out!

 Juliénas is another Cru known to be a little sturdier than the others and so can be aged.
 The wine’s signature profile is deep red cherries, which transform with a few years of bottle age into nuanced flavors that veer towards cassis.

-There are not a lot of top producers, but one very important one, Clos du Fief (Michel Tête), that makes a Cuvée Prestige that is one of the best wines for aging from the region.
-Right now, we have his Cuvee Tradition.
+There are not a lot of top producers, but there is one very important one, Clos du Fief (Michel Tête), that makes a Cuvée Prestige that is one of the best wines for aging from the region.
 There is also Haute Combe, which is perfectly cherry-fruited on the young side, but will also keep a few years.

 Côte de Brouilly and Brouilly

 As the word “Côte” implies, the Côte de Brouilly lies on the side of a hill.
 Its neighbor, Brouilly (without the “Côte”), is at the bottom.
 Predictably, Côte de Brouilly tends to ripen better, and it produces a more structured, elegant wine.
-Whereas, when compared to Cote de Brouilly, and indeed the other 10 Crus of Beaujolais, Brouilly produces a lighter style Beaujolais for early drinking; it makes frequent appearances in the simpler bistros that dot Paris.
+Brouilly, meanwhile, produces a lighter style Beaujolais for early drinking; it makes frequent appearances in the simpler bistros that dot Paris.

-The top producer of Cote de Brouilly is the Chateau Thivin, which makes a very long-lived example indeed.
-The best examples of straight Brouilly are made by Pierre Chermette, and Georges Descombes, both of which make wine that is far richer and more complex than what is typical for the Cru.
+The top producer of Côte de Brouilly is the Chateau Thivin, which makes a very long-lived example.
+Pierre Cotton and Alex Foillard are two new natural wine producers that make wines in both Brouilly and the Côte de Brouilly.
+Georges Descombes and Pierre Chermette both make straight Brouilly that is far richer and more complex than what is typical for the Cru.

 St. Amour is the most northerly of the 10 Crus of Beaujolais, bordering the Mâcon region of Burgundy.
-At its best, St. Amour is an intensely red-fruited wine, bearing a bit of a resemblance to its much more expensive cousin to the north, Les Amoureuses.
+At its best, St. Amour is an intensely red-fruited wine, bearing a bit of a resemblance to its much more expensive cousin to the north in Burgundy’s Chambolle Musisgny, Les Amoureuses.

-The best examples here come undoubtedly from the Domaine des Billards, which makes both a forward, fruity version and an older-vines cuvee intended for aging.
-I tasted a 2005 in 2013 and it still seemed 10 years too young--ah, if I could only try it now!
+The best examples here come from the Domaine des Billards, which makes both a forward, fruity version and an older-vines cuvee intended for aging.
+I tasted a 2005 in 2013, when I first wrote this article, and reported that it was still too young.
+Fortunately I had another bottle and when I opened it recently (2019) it was fabulous!

 Chiroubles’ position within the 10 Crus of Beaujolais is unique, as it is at the very highest altitudes of Beaujolais and the grapes take about a week longer to ripen than elsewhere.